Okera is accessed via four Okera public access points:

 Each of these access points is available via a specific port.

-On managed Kubernetes clusters (e.g. EKS or AKS, or a Kubernetes cluster that uses the AWS/Azure provider), ODAS will provision Kubernetes
+On managed Kubernetes clusters (e.g. EKS, GKE, AKS, or a Kubernetes cluster that uses the AWS/Google Cloud Platform/Azure provider), Okera provisions

-When changing ports, the Kubernetes Cloud Provider synchronizes those values to the respective load balancer, which can take a few minutes to take effect.
+ServiceTypes for Okera external-facing services.
+Okera provisions these services as standard load balancers.
+When changing ports, the Kubernetes cloud provider synchronizes those values to the respective load balancer, which can take a few minutes to take effect.

 NodePort, which exposes a common port across all nodes in the cluster at the host level.

-LoadBalancer, which provisions a load balancer object in the respective Cloud provider (e.g. NLB in AWS).
+LoadBalancer, which provisions a load balancer object in the respective cloud provider.

 $ kubectl get svc cdas-rest-server -oyaml ... type: LoadBalancer ports: - name: webui nodePort: 31792 port: 443 protocol: TCP targetPort: 8083

-Each of these values has a different meaning:
+Each of the port values has a different meaning:

 targetPortis the value of the port that is open on each of the targeted pods.